 We really like basil pesto!
 You can combine this delicious sauce with toast and eat it as a healthy snack.
-Or just use it as a sauce in your pasta.
+Or just use it as a sauce in your pasta dish.
 If we prepare a basil pesto, we always make a bit more and do both; first eat the pesto as a snack and afterwards in a pasta for dinner.

-Naturally this recipe for homemade vegan pesto is 100% plant-based and we didn’t use Parmesan.
+Naturally this recipe for homemade vegan pesto is 100% plant-based and we didn’t use any Parmesan.
 An ingredient which is often used in pestos.
 Instead of using parmesan you can perfectly add noble yeast flakes.
 Besides basil, we add avocado, garlic, green olives, olive oil and roasted sunflower seeds.
 Obviously, you must bring the basil pesto to taste with pepper and salt.
 Instead of adding sunflower seeds, you can also add pine nuts, which is normally used.
-Roasting the seeds is not necessary, but it gives much more flavor to your pesto.
+Roasting the seeds is not necessary, but it gives much more flavor to your basil pesto.
 The avocado brings a smooth and soft structure in this basil pesto, we totally like that.

 Pesto is Italian and means ‘to pound’ or ‘to crush’.
 The ingredients are crushed or ground in a mortar to make sauces.
 Pesto is a very generic term for anything that is made by grounding.
 Instead of basil you can also use other fresh herbs such as parsley.
 Or add some nuts like cashews or walnuts instead of sunflower seeds.

-ingredients basil pesto
+Ingredients basil pesto

 - 15 grams fresh basil